2006 FIFA World Cup: Ranking criteria

-In the original version of the rules for the finals tournament, the ranking criteria were in a different order, with head-to-head results taking precedence over total goal difference.
+In the original version of the rules for the finals tournament, the system used during the qualifiers was in force.
+This system had the ranking criteria in a different order, with head-to-head results taking precedence over total goal difference.
 The rules were changed to the above in advance of the tournament, but older versions were still available on the FIFA and UEFA websites, causing some confusion among those trying to identify the correct criteria.
 In any event, the finals tournament saw only two pairs of teams level on points: Argentina and the Netherlands at 7 points in Group C; Tunisia and Saudi Arabia at 1 point in Group H. Both of these ties were resolved on total goal difference.
-Also, in both cases the teams had tied their match, so the order of ranking criteria made no difference.
+Moreover, in both cases the teams had tied their match, so the order of ranking criteria made no difference.

 Finals tournament

 The finals tournament of the 2006 FIFA World Cup began on 9 June.
 The 32 teams were divided into eight groups of four teams each, within which the teams competed in a round-robin tournament to determine which two of those four teams would advance to the sixteen-team knock-out stage, which started on 24 June.
 In total, 64 games were played.